 There are several enhancements that can increase the penalties associated with a DWI charge.
 For instance, you could be charged with child endangerment if you have a child under the age of 15 in your car at the time of your arrest.
 You could face additional punishments if your blood alcohol level is over .15% or if you caused injury to another person.

 For these reasons and more, it is always in your best interest to consult with an El Paso DWI lawyer immediately after your arrest.

 Just because you are arrested for a DWI does not mean that you will be convicted.
 There are many defenses your El Paso DWI lawyer may set forth in your drunk driving case.

 DWI defenses that may help get your case reduced or dismissed:

 - Inaccurate blood or breath test

 - Unwarranted search and seizure

 - Improper field sobriety test results

-The earlier you contact an attorney, the more that they may be able to do to fight the charges against you.
+The earlier you contact a DWI attorney in El Paso, the more that they may be able to do to fight the charges against you.